Are you looking to print your photography, but you just don’t know where to start?

 How do you actually prepare your photos for printing?

 First, because you want to make sure that you prepare your photos at the right size.
-If you don’t, you’ll end up with prints that are okay from a distance, but look very bad up close.
+If you don’t, you’ll end up with prints that are okay from a distance, but look terrible up close.

 Second, what you see on your monitor isn’t usually what you’ll get from a printing lab.
 And you don’t want to order a whole batch of prints, only to find them looking disappointingly drab, dark, or soft.